larytet/binlog/README.md

 The original idea is https://github.com/ScottMansfield/nanolog/issues/4

 Warning!
 This code pushes Go quite to it's limit.
-There are unsafe pointers, ATS walk, StringHeader and other explicitly-forbidden/anti-pattern/not-best-practice/makes-me-sick things galore for taste of many.
+There are unsafe pointers, ATS walk, StringHeader and other explicitly-forbidden/anti-pattern/not-best-practice/makes-me-sick things galore for the taste of many.

 Example: